currently-coding/knowledge/Computer Science/Theoretische Informatik/Computability/Turing Machines/Structure.md

 ## Heads
 - 1 per tape
 - can change field content
-- can move to neightbouring field
+- can move to neighbouring field

 # Working mechanism
 ## General